srcmaxim/srcmaxim.github.io/content/posts/deploy-hugo-site-to-aws.md

 Hello World!!!
 ```

 5. Start Hugo server `hugo server -D`. http://localhost:1313/.
 Hugo will automatically update any content.

 6. Build static pages `hugo -D` then all site will be created under `/public` directory.

-## AWS is for website
+## Step 2.
+Setup AWS

 AWS has a top noch tooling for building static websites.
 But unfortunatelly learing curve is very steep.
 I'll give you step by step explaation on how to create static website hosting on AWS.

-### Create Website with AWS

-For a website you need to create an Amazon Route 53 hosted zone.
+For hosting a website you need to create an Amazon Route 53 hosted zone.
 At first you need to register a [new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).

 Then, you can use following CloudFormation template to create a Hosted Zone.

 ```yaml